nmecsys/BETS/README.md

   |BETS.t_test|t_test|
   |BETS.ur_test|ur_test|

 2. Package `forecast`'s newest version (8.3) contains a bug in `ndiffs`.
-An error arises when trying to run augmented Dickey-Fuller testes.
+An error arises when trying to run Augmented Dickey-Fuller (ADF) tests.
 Therefore, BETS' `report` function does not work properly if the user opt for SARIMA analysis with ADF tests.
 A solution is to install `forecast 8.2`:

 ```R
 remove.packages("forecast")